KYeon26/KBlog.github.io/_pages/education.md

 - [View Academic Transcript](/KBlog.github.io/files/2022B80181370071140632913-signature.pdf)
 - Awarded the ANSO Scholarship for Young Talents Award,granted by the Alliance of International Science Organizations (ANSO) to support exceptional global talents in postgraduate studies in China.
-- During my studies, I focused on conducting a comparative study of Malaysian Palmae biomass feedstocks for biochar production and carbon dioxide capture, optimizing pyrolysis kinetics, and evaluating soil amendment performance through greenhouse and paddy field trials to enhance crop growth and soil health.
+- Conducted a comparative study of Malaysian Palmae biomass feedstocks for biochar production and carbon dioxide capture, optimized pyrolysis kinetics, and assessed soil amendments in greenhouse and paddy field trials for improved crop growth and soil health.

 ### Key Achievements: